valory-xyz/autonolas-aip/content/aips/aip-6.md

 6. **Zeeve**: Key RaaS provider supporting both Optimistic and ZK Rollup stacks, fully managed Enterprise-grade infrastructure, in-depth expertise with protocol stack-level customizations, and focus on scalability and security.
 Native integration with Traceye Data Indexing, Tracehawk Block Explorer, Cero decentralized sequencer, RaaS dashboard, Account Abstraction, Decentralized Provers, DAs, etc. Also brings strong KOLs and co-marketing support.

-### III.5.
-Incorporating the Rollup in the Protocol
+### III.
+5. Incorporating the Rollup in the Protocol

 In this section, we compare the possibilities for incorporating the rollup, and argue for the use of rollup-as-a-service.